ph-22416/CODE-CLAUSE-INTERNSHIP/README.md

 4️⃣ Start adding and managing recipes effortlessly.

 📌 Future Enhancements

 🔹 Search Functionality - Quickly find recipes by name or ingredients.
 🔹 Category Filters - Organize recipes by cuisine or type.
 🔹 User Authentication - Secure recipes with user accounts

-📜 License
-This project is open-source and available under the MIT License.
+📜 License- This project is open-source and available under the MIT License.

 📧 Contact
-For queries or suggestions, feel free to reach out!
 📩 Email: priyanshichaudhary2015@gmail.com